We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Pros: dual-sided pedals, large touch-screen display, -10% decline to 20% incline

-- Cons: bike wobbles, monthly subscription cost, iFit crashes often
+- Cons: may wobble, monthly subscription cost, some issues with iFit crashing

-The NordicTrack New S22i Studio Cycle offers 24 resistance levels and is equipped with a 22-inch (56-cm) rotating touch screen that connects you to live and on-demand classes.
+The NordicTrack S22i Studio Bike offers 24 resistance levels and is equipped with a 22-in (56-cm) rotating touch screen that connects you to live and on-demand classes.

-The bike comes with built-in speakers, a set of 3-pound (1.4-kg) dumbbells, and front-mounted transport wheels.
+The bike comes with built-in speakers, a set of 3-lb (1.4-kg) dumbbells, and front-mounted transport wheels.

 To ensure proper form, the ergonomic padded saddle and multigrip handlebars can be adjusted vertically and horizontally.